Gauravkr78/apnaCollege-demo/README.md

 # apnaCollege-demo
-This is my git reposisitory
+This is my git repository
+Author- Gaurav Kumar